shanewilson/react-webpack-example/README.md

 - [Stylus](http://learnboost.github.io/stylus/) - Expressive, dynamic, robust CSS
 - [Jeet](http://jeet.gs/) - A grid system for humans
 - [Axis](https://github.com/jenius/axis) - Axis is a terse, feature-rich css library built on top of stylus
+- [Babel](https://babeljs.io/) - Babel will turn your ES6+ code into ES5 friendly code, so you can start using it right now without waiting for browser support

 Development
 =